Flows around galaxies. I. The dependency of galaxy connectivity on cosmic environments and effects on the star-formation rate: Connectivity in different cosmic web environments

-We associate galaxies to one of the five different cosmic environments presented in the illustration of Fig.~ \ref{Fig:illustration}.
-The five cosmic environments are defined as follows and the number of galaxies in each is reported in Table~\ref{Table:LSS}. \begin{itemize} \item Galaxy clusters are the spheres of radius $R_{200}$ centred on the positions of the friends-of-friends (FoF) haloes of masses $M_{200}>10^{12} \, \mathrm{M}_\odot/h$. \item Cluster outskirts are defined as the spherical shells of inner and outer radius 1 and $3 \times R_{200}$, centred on the positions of clusters of galaxies. \item Cosmic filaments are the cylinders aligned with the spine of the (large-scale) skeleton detected in Sect.~\ref{SubSect:Extracting_CW}, and of radius 1 cMpc/h.
-This value was chosen in order to select the regions associated to the cores of cosmic filaments \citep{GalarragaEspinosa2022}. \item Filament outskirts are the regions between 1 and 2 cMpc/h from the axis of cosmic filaments (filament cores excluded). \item Void and wall environments are all the other regions which do not belong to one of four described above.
-We note that in this work we analyse together galaxies in voids and walls.
-This is due to the little current information regarding physical properties of these cosmic structures (e.g. wall average thickness, void size), which are needed in order to associate galaxies with the structures of the cosmic web described by DisPerSE. \end{itemize}
+First, galaxy clusters are spheres with a radius $R_{200}$ centred on the positions of the FoF haloes with masses $M_{200}>10^{12} \, \mathrm{M}_\odot/h$.
+Second, cluster outskirts are defined as spherical shells with an inner and outer radius 1 and $3 \times R_{200}$, centred on the positions of galaxy clusters.
+Third, cosmic filaments are cylinders aligned with the spine of the (large-scale) skeleton detected in Sect.~\ref{SubSect:Extracting_CW}, and have a radius of 1 cMpc/h.
+This value was chosen in order to select the regions associated with the cores of cosmic filaments \citep{GalarragaEspinosa2022}.
+Filament outskirts are the regions between 1 and 2 cMpc/h from the axis of cosmic filaments (without filament cores).
+Finally, void and wall environments are all the other regions that do not belong to one of the four described above.
+We note that we here analyse galaxies in voids and walls together because only little information is available about the physical properties of these cosmic structures (e.g. wall average thickness or void size).
+This information is required in order to associate galaxies with the structures of the cosmic web described by DisPerSE.\\

-Figure~\ref{Fig:Nstr_dist_CW5} presents the connectivity distribution of galaxies split according to the five cosmic environments defined above.
-These distributions are very different, showing a clear dependency of connectivity on the location of the galaxy in the cosmic web.
-In order to better understand these distributions, we study in Fig.~\ref{Fig:rel_Mstar_OV_Ntr_CW} the corresponding connectivities in the mass vs \LOD~plane.
+Figure~\ref{Fig:Nstr_dist_CW5} presents the connectivity distribution of galaxies split according to these five cosmic environments.
+The distributions are clearly different, demonstrating a dependence of connectivity on the location of the galaxy in the cosmic web.
+The corresponding trends in the mass versus \LOD~plane are exhibited in Fig.~\ref{Fig:rel_Mstar_OV_Ntr_CW}, where the mean connectivity and errors are presented in the top and bottom panels, respectively.
 For completeness, the number of galaxies in each bin of this 2D parameter space is shown in the 2D histogram of Fig.~\ref{Fig:APP_number2dplane}.
+We observe the following trends with cosmic environment.